Keli Lane

-Keli Lane (born 21 March 1975), an Australian former water polo player and teacher, was convicted of the 1996 murder of her newborn baby, Tegan, and of three counts of making a false declaration.
+Keli Lane (born 21 March 1975), is an Australian woman who was convicted of the 1996 murder of her newborn baby, Tegan, and of three counts of making a false declaration.
 Her final application for appeal of her conviction was rejected by the High Court of Australia in August 2014.

 Lane was originally serving an 18-year prison sentence and was to be eligible for parole on 12 May 2024, after serving a period of 13 years and five months in custody.
 However, in accordance with "No body, no parole" laws in New South Wales, Lane was denied parole on 22 March 2024 and remains incarcerated in the Silverwater Women's Correctional Centre, a maximum-security facility in New South Wales.

 Early life

 Lane is the daughter of Sandra Lane, a former hospital worker at Manly Hospital, and Robert Lane, a retired police officer.
 Educated at Mackellar Girls High School in Manly, Lane enrolled in an arts degree at the University of Newcastle from which she dropped out and started working part-time at Ravenswood School for Girls as a water polo coach.
 She went on to hold a position as sports convener at Ravenswood where her credentials are listed in the school year book as a degree qualified teacher with honours.
 Between 1994 and 1998, she was in a relationship with rugby union player Duncan Gillies.
 An elite water polo player at national and international level, Lane was a member of the silver medal-winning Australian Junior Women's team at the 1995 World Championships in Quebec, Canada in which she competed just months after giving birth to her first child, whom she gave up for adoption.